The Best Pen for Writing Notes and Underlining in Your Bible

 Apparently the chemical properties of pigment ink allow it to dry on the surface of paper as opposed to soaking into the paper.
 That combined with the fine nib sizes minimizes how much your writing, highlighting/underlining is visible on the other side of the page.

 Those are the two biggest wins when writing on very thin Bible paper.
-Oh, and the ability to write legibly in very tight margins. ;)
+Oh, and the ability to write legibly in very tight margins. ?

-Of those pigment ink pens, the ones that were easiest to find locally were the Pigma Micron (local arts/craft store) and the Premier Fine Line Marker (Jo-Ann).
-They also seem to be the two most common online as well.
+Of those pigment ink pens, the ones that were easiest to find at local arts and craft stores were the Pigma Micron and the Premier Illustration Markers.

-My Experience and Recommendation
+My Experience

 I went with the Pigma Microns because my local arts/craft store had a sweet display with all the different colors/nib sizes available for individual purchase.
 So I was able to try them out beforehand and see which colors and nib sizes I preferred.